xapian/xapian-developer-guide/releases/index.rst

   Fill in https://trac.xapian.org/wiki/ReleaseOverview/1.4.12

-  Also update the roadmap at https://trac.xapian.org/wiki/RoadMap with estimated date for next release.
+  If the next release isn't likely to be in 2 months time, update the roadmap at https://trac.xapian.org/wiki/RoadMap with a revised estimated date.

 * Update the website: ``generate`` in the ``www.xapian.org`` git repo contains the latest version and the date it was released.